ImRyanFromIT/semantic-kernel_1/README.md

-# AI Concierge - SRM Discovery Chatbot
+# AI Concierge

-An AI chatbot built with Semantic Kernel that helps users find the right Service Request Model (SRM) for service needs.
+An AI chatbot built with Semantic Kernel that helps users find relevant information and recommendations.
 The system uses semantic search with vector embeddings and a process-based workflow to analyze queries, retrieve relevant information, and provide confident recommendations.

 ## Architecture